TheTinHat/MaskMyPy/docs/index.md

 ```
 mask.k_anonymity_estimate(
     population=population, # Name of the census geodataframe.
 Not necessary if you already included this parameter in the original masking steps.
-    population_column='pop') # Name of the column containing the population field.
+    pop_col='pop') # Name of the column containing the population field.
 Not necessary if you already included this parameter in the original masking steps.
 ```

 ### Calculate K-Anonymity
 **Usage:**
 After the data has been masked, calcualting address-based k-anoynmity would look like this and will add a column to the masked geodataframe:
 ```
-mask.k_anonymity_actual(addresses='') # Name of the geodataframe including address points.
+mask.k_anonymity_actual(address='') # Name of the geodataframe including address points.
 ```

 ## Displacement Distance